hardel99/cypress-e2e-demo/README.md

 2. Run the tests via CLI :

-    For example if you are trying to run all feature files under e2e folder
+    For example if you are trying to run 1 feature file you can execute:
     ```shell
-    npx cypress run --spec cypress/e2e/*.feature
+    npm run cy:test -- --spec cypress/e2e/features/frontend/createAccount.feature
     ```
-    Or if you trying to run only test with certain tags(i.e.: @smoke tag to run a smoke suite)
+    You can also run tests via tagging as per example:
     ```shell
+    npm run cy:test --env tags="@regression"
+    npm run cy:test --env tags="@frontend and @smoke"
-    npx cypress run --env TAGS="@smoke"
+    npm run cy:test --env tags="@e2e or @negative"
     ```
 ### Project structure